Who are Bodo and Herto? Or first of all -should we say- where are Bodo and Herto?

 - Very thick, double-arched supraorbital torus, but interrupted at the glabella.

 - Broadest nasal aperture in the human fossil record.

 - Projecting and broad middle face below the nasal bones.

 Bodo remains were associated with several hippo skeletons and Acheulean tools.
 The skull has 17 cut marks made on fresh bone, suggesting that immediately after the death of this individual stone tools were used to remove the flesh from the bone.

 There is some discussion around the species assigned to Bodo:

-These two specimens Kabwe and Bodo have remarkable similarities with Asian mid-Pleistocene Homo erectus specimens like Sangiran 17: broad zygomatics, thick supraorbital torus, long and sloping forehead, sagittal keel, broad nasal aperture.
+However Kabwe-1 and Bodo have also similarities with Asian Homo erectus specimens like Sangiran 17: broad zygomatics, thick supraorbital torus, long and sloping forehead, sagittal keel, broad nasal aperture.

-Herto is dated to 160 Ka.
-It was the earliest-known AMH until 2005 when the Omo remains were dated to 195 Ka, which made them earlier than Herto.
+Herto is dated to c.
+160 ka.
+It was the earliest-known modern human until 2005 when the Omo remains were dated to c.
+195 ka, which made them earlier than Herto.

 - Prominent supraorbital tori.